 3. The gNB sends an RRCReconfiguration message to the L2 MP Relay UE to update the indirect path configuration, if necessary.

 4. The gNB sends the RRCReconfiguration message to the L2 MP Remote UE on the direct path and/or the indirect path for direct path change.

+Note: the ordering of step 3 and step 4 is up to gNB implementation.

 5. The L2 MP Remote UE synchronizes to DL of the target PCell serving the new direct path and performs random access procedure towards the target PCell serving the new direct path.